-Dr Yahong Li 李亞虹
+Dr Yahong Li

 She is a member of Executive Committee of the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP), a scientific member of the Canadian Institute for International Law Expertise, a council member of the China IP Law Association, an honorary advisor of the Hong Kong Institute of Patent Attorneys and the global network council representative of the Hong Kong Creative Commons.
-She is an honorary professor at Jinan University, a member of the Expert Committee of Peking University Great Bay Area IP Institute, an expert advisor to the China National Copyright Trading Platform, and a member of the Expert Committee for the Comprehensive Reform of IP Utilization and Protection in Guangzhou Economic and Technological Development Zone.
+She is a member of the Expert Committee of Peking University Great Bay Area IP Institute, an expert advisor to the China National Copyright Trading Platform, and a member of the Expert Committee for the Comprehensive Reform of IP Utilization and Protection in Guangzhou Economic and Technological Development Zone.

-She has supervised more than 15 PhD students on various topics across copyright and patent laws.
+She has supervised more than 16 PhD students on various topics across copyright and patent laws.
 She teaches the courses of International and Comparative IP Law, IP, Innovation and Development, and Copyright and Creativity at both undergraduate and graduate levels.

 - International and Comparative Intellectual Property

 - Patents and Innovation